 It is proposed to remove all references in the UNC to the Bottom Stop Supply Point Capacity, thereby removing all the associated restrictions.
-If implemented the proposal would allow DM consumers to reset their capacity bookings on an annual basis, irrespective of the previous gas year's consumption, although a rule would be proposed to ensure within year profiling is not permitted.
+If implemented the proposal would allow DM consumers to reset their capacity bookings, irrespective of the previous gas year's consumption, although a rule would be proposed to ensure within year profiling is not permitted.